 At House of Zen, we have professional physicians and trained staff who help people overcome addiction with an integrative and compassionate approach.
 The services we offer comprise:

-• Detox Programs: Secure and controlled withdrawal from drugs to maintain physical health.
-The medical team at our clinic provides help in managing withdrawal symptoms and ensures a secure detox.
+- Detox Programs: Secure and controlled withdrawal from drugs to maintain physical health.
+The medical team at our clinic provides detoxification to manage withdrawal symptoms and ensure a secure detox.

-• Outpatient or inpatient rehabilitation: Both offer structured settings that enable patients to undergo detoxification and recovery.
+- Intensive Outpatient or inpatient rehabilitation: Both inpatient and intensive outpatient treatment offer structured settings that enable patients to undergo detox and recovery.

-• Aftercare: Continuous support for those who want to maintain their path to recovery and rebuild their lives.
-We provide assistance to help individuals on their recovery journey, ensuring they are equipped with the necessary resources to achieve their goals.
+Aftercare: Continuous support for those who want to maintain their path to recovery and rebuild their lives.
+We provide an aftercare program to help individuals on their recovery journey, ensuring they are equipped with the necessary resources to achieve their goals.

 Combining marijuana and cocaine is a risky activity that can have severe short and long-term consequences.
 Combining a stimulant and a depressant produces unpredictability that could damage both your physical and mental well-being.
 If you or your relative is struggling with addiction, do not hesitate to seek addiction treatment options.